 A guide to oil maintenance in your car

-Oil helps to cool your engine and keep your car’s inner workings from seizing up.
+Oil helps to lubricate your engine’s moving parts, reduce wear, and prevent the buildup of sludge.
 Here’s how to check your vehicle’s oil, spot problems and get an oil change when you need one.

 Why do cars need oil?

-There are a few tell-tale signs of an oil problem:
+There are a few other tell-tale signs of an oil problem that could require expert help:

-• There’s oil on your drive.
-Patches of oil where your car was parked are never normal.
+• Oil on your drive: Patches of oil where your car was parked are never normal.
 This indicates an oil leak somewhere and should be checked ASAP.

 How to check your oil

 • Get some kitchen roll or an old cloth, then open the bonnet and find the dipstick.
-It’s normally a metal stick with a small finger-sized yellow ring on the end (your manual will help if it’s not obvious)
+It’s normally a metal stick with a small finger-sized yellow ring on the end.

 • Remove it again and look at where the oil comes up to.
 If it’s between ‘MIN’ and ‘MAX’, you’re good to go.
-MIN means you’ll have to top up with the appropriate oil.
-If it’s significantly above the MAX marker then head to a garage to get the level adjusted.
+If it’s close to ‘MIN’ or below, you need to top up with the appropriate oil.
+If it’s significantly above the ‘MAX’ marker then head to a garage to get the level adjusted.

 How to top up engine oil

 If your car’s oil level is looking a bit low, you can top it up yourself by pouring more in through the oil filler cap.
-You’ll usually find this next to the dipstick.
-Add a little, check the level, and then keep adding more until it’s just right.
+(In older cars, you’ll usually find this next to the dipstick.)
+Check you’re using the right oil (see next section), add a little, check the level, and so on.

 If you find you’re needing to top up the oil regularly, you may have a leak, in which case it’s a good idea to get your car checked by a mechanic.